core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # Security policies {#policies}

-The Resource Directory (RD) provides assistance to applications situated on a selection of nodes to discover endpoints on connected nodes.
+The RD provides assistance to applications situated on a selection of nodes to discover endpoints on connected nodes.
 This section discusses different security aspects of accessing the RD.

 The contents of the RD are inserted in two ways: